rschristopher/rschristopher.github.io/src/criticisms/inequality.md

  could be done about it.

-!!! quote "inequality is evil."
+!!! quote "inequality is bad."

 Is it even possible not to have inequality?
 What would that even mean?